-\end{small} is the plug-in multi-study $R$-loss.
-In the multi-study $R$-learner framework, we estimate nuisance functions with cross-fitting in Steps 1 and 2 and substitute the estimates into the multi-study $R$-loss (\ref{multi_study_R_loss}) to estimate study-specific heterogeneous treatment effects in Step 3.
-Because $\tau(x) = \sum_{k=1}^K \tau_k(x)p(k|x)$ by definition, we can obtain $\hat{\tau}(x)$ for a new individual with covariates $x$ by calculating the weighted average of study-specific heterogeneous treatment effects, i.e., $\hat{\tau}(x) = \sum_{k=1}^K \hat{\tau}_k(x)\hat{p}(k|x)$, where the weights are the estimated membership probabilities.
+is the plug-in multi-study $R$-loss.
+In the multi-study $R$-learner framework, we estimate nuisance functions with cross-fitting in Steps 1 and 2 and substitute the estimates into the multi-study $R$-loss (\ref{multi_study_R_loss}) to estimate study-specific HTEs in Step 3.
+Because $\tau(x) = \sum_{k=1}^K \tau_k(x)p(k \mid x)$ by definition, we can obtain $\hat{\tau}(x)$ for individuals with covariates $x$ by calculating the weighted average of study-specific HTEs, i.e., $\hat{\tau}(x) = \sum_{k=1}^K \hat{\tau}_k(x)\hat{p}(k \mid x)$.